-(2) Hispanics may be any race.
-For a more detailed discussion on the use of parameters for race and ethnicity, please see the "Generalized Variance Parameters" section.
+Note: For a more detailed discussion on the use of parameters for race and ethnicity, please see the "Generalized Variance Parameters" section.

 Comparability of Data.
 Data obtained from the CPS and other sources are not entirely comparable.
-This results from differences in interviewer training and experience and in differing survey processes.
-This is an example of nonsampling variability not reflected in the standard errors.
+This is due to differences in interviewer training and experience and in differing survey processes.
+These differences are examples of nonsampling variability not reflected in the standard errors.
 Therefore, caution should be used when comparing results from different sources.

-Data users should be careful when comparing the data from this microdata file, which reflects 2010 Census-based controls, with microdata files from January 2003 through December 2011, which reflect 2000 Census-based controls.
+Data users should be careful when comparing the data from this microdata file, which reflects 2010 Census-based controls, with microdata files which reflect 2000 Census-based controls.
 Ideally, the same population controls should be used when comparing any estimates.
 In reality, the use of the same population controls is not practical when comparing trend data over a period of 10 to 20 years.
 Thus, when it is necessary to combine or compare data based on different controls or different designs, data users should be aware that changes in weighting controls or weighting procedures can create small differences between estimates.
-See the discussion following for information on comparing estimates derived from different controls or different sample designs.
+See the discussion following for information on comparing estimates derived from different populations or different sample designs.

 Microdata files from previous years reflect the latest available census-based controls.
 Although the most recent change in population controls had relatively little impact on summary measures such as averages, medians, and percentage distributions, it did have a significant impact on levels.
-For example, use of 2010 Census-based controls results in about a 0.2 percent increase from the 2000 census-based controls in the civilian noninstitutionalized population and in the number of families and households.
+For example, use of 2010 Census-based controls results in about a 0.2 percent increase from the 2000 Census-based controls in the civilian noninstitutionalized population and in the number of families and households.
 Thus, estimates of levels for data collected in 2012 and later years will differ from those for earlier years by more than what could be attributed to actual changes in the population.
 These differences could be disproportionately greater for certain population subgroups than for the total population.